-Why spreadsheets aren’t the best option for managing your stakeholder engagement information when building stakeholder relationships.
+Spreadsheets aren’t the best option for managing your stakeholder engagement information when building stakeholder relationships.
 Read our blog to find out why.

 Effectively managing your stakeholder engagement information is crucial because it allows you to understand your stakeholders better and track essential deadlines (i.e. commitments and issues).

 For today's stakeholder engagement expectations, spreadsheets are a temporary solution.
-For a more growth-orientated option, software specifically designed for stakeholder management, like a stakeholder relationship management (SRM) software, is the ideal solution.
+For a more growth-orientated option, software specifically designed for stakeholder management, like stakeholder relationship management (SRM) software, is the ideal solution.

-However, if you're still unsure, check out the following list of 10 reasons why it’s time to break-up with spreadsheets:
+Check out the following list of 10 reasons why it’s time to break up with spreadsheets --click to jump ahead!